Frequently Asked Questions

 Do I need to program the device?

 No, you do not need!
-Configuring devices is done over Wi-Fi & the internet
+Configuring devices is done over Cricket's Wi-Fi hotspot or remote micro-service

 How long the device can run on a battery?